locationtech/geomesa/docs/user/spark/sparksql.rst

   The default value of ``spark.geomesa.sedona.udf.prefix`` is ``"sedona_"``.
 When this option was explicitly set to empty string, Spark JTS functions will be overriden by functions from Apache Sedona with the same name.

+- ``SQLTypes.init`` must be called to register UDFs and UDAFs provided by Apache Sedona.

 Geometric predicate function calls to Apache Sedona functions can be pushed down to DataStore by GeoMesa SparkSQL:

 .. code-block:: scala